 The digital revolution has certainly involved some substitution.
 For instance, calculators displaced slide rules, micro-processor based workstations displaced mini-computers and CDs displaced cassette tape recorders.
 But, there has also been at least as much non-destructive creation.
-Consider for instance the now ubiquitous personal computer.
-More than 70 million U.S. workers and nearly 80 percent of managerial and professional staff now use a PC at work.
-Sixty four percent of households also have PCs.

-PCs and other new computer architectures did not blow away the traditional mainframe computer in a gale of creative destruction.
+The personal computer (PC) did not blow away the traditional mainframe computer in a gale of creative destruction.
 The PC's killer application, the spreadsheet, did not displace any existing mainframe based applications.
 Rather it allowed users, many of whom had not previously used computers extensively, to perform analyses and simulations which they would not have otherwise performed.
 Similarly the enormous growth of the home market for PCs did not reduce the demand for mainframe computers.

 Over 30 years after the introduction of minicomputers and more than 20 years after the introduction of microcomputers, the mainframe remains an important category.
 Total worldwide revenues of large-scale computer processors (or mainframes) amounted to \$16 billion in 1997 compared to \$16.2 billion in 1982.
 But because total demand grew from \$38 billion to \$183 billion, mainframes' share of the total computer market dropped considerably, from 42% to about 9%.
+(Bhide 2000)

 The role of PCs in expanding the pie rather than destroying existing markets apparently represents a common feature of the digital revolution.
 New communications services - E-mail, newsgroups, and "chat" - provided a critical mass of users for the Internet and on-line services such as AOL.
-These services do not however seem to have abated the demand for traditional phone lines -cities continue to require new area codes.
+These services do not however seem to have abated the demand for traditional phone lines - U.S. cities continue to require new area codes.
 And those new products that have displaced old products, have often done so after they have created a new market.
 For instance as I discovered in the course of a consulting study for a now defunct typewriter manufacturer, shipments of word processing units increased fourteen-fold growth between 1977 and 1981.
 But because word processors increased primary demand by satisfying some hitherto unmet want, the sales for typewriters in the United States remained steady at around a million units a year during this period.
-Similarly, one day (after standards and coverage issues have been resolved), cell phones may make land line phones obsolete.
+Similarly, one day (after standards and coverage issues have been resolved) cell phones may make land line phones obsolete.
 But not before consumers have purchased hundreds of millions of units in applications where land line phones had not been used.